roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Advanced Ingress configurations.md

     EOF
     ```

-3. Run the following command to query information about the Ingress:
+3. Run the following command to query the Ingress:

     ```
     kubectl get ing